yashamon/web2/topology/topology2019.md

 Topology

-Hw set 1 for tue
+Hw set 1 for wed

 2.1: 2, 3
 3.1: 1, 4, 5, 6, 7, 8